SQL History and Why Your Database Isn't Really Relational

 There are several key differences bewteen a SQL database and Codd's vision, but here are some of the big ones.

-No Duplicate Columns
+No Duplicate Rows

-A true relational database can't have duplicate columns.
+A true relational database can't have duplicate rows.
 If a tuple has a certain set of values, that predicate has already evaluated to true and cannot be added an additional time.
 This means, for instance, if you have a relation of every car owned in the United States with the columns 'Make' and 'Model', you better also have a unique ID column to stop duplication.

 This formality was quickly discarded in SQL, which ignores the fundamental concept of a tuple in a true relation.